 When you take a medicine (or drug), your body needs to find a way to use it.
 Some proteins in your body break down (or metabolize) medicines.
 Breaking down a medicine can make it more or less active, based on the kind of medicine.
 If your body breaks down a medicine too fast or too slowly, this may cause the medicine to not work as well.
 It may also cause a side effect.

-The DPYD gene provides instructions to your body to make a protein.
-This protein has a role in breaking down of certain medicines in the body.
+The DPYD gene gives instructions to your body to make a protein.
+It is the job of the DPYD protein to break down certain medicines.
 These medicines include some anticancer treatments, called fluoropyrimidines.
 Examples of these medicines are:

 These are the medicines that we know of right now that are impacted by DPYD gene test results.
-Experts keep finding new data about which medicines are affected by gene test results.
+Medical experts keep finding new data about which medicines are affected by gene test results.

-The result of your DPYD gene test will place you into 1 of the 3 groups above (listed in overview above).
-Knowing which group you are in may help your doctor choose the right medicine and dose for you.
+The results of this test can help your doctor choose the right medicine and dose for you.

 If you are an intermediate or poor metabolizer, you may have a higher chance of side effects when taking fluoropyrimidines.
 Based on your result, your doctor may choose to prescribe a lower dose or a different anticancer medicine.